Breast Lift (Mastopexy) in Boston

 Is there a scar with breast lift?

+With this kind of surgery, we are always trading a better shape for a scar.
+The degree of change of shape, and how much skin we need to tighten, will dictate the scar length and position.
 The incision and scar can be hidden around the nipple-areola complex or can extend down to or along the inframammary fold or crease under the breast.
 The scars lighten and mature over the course of the weeks to months following surgery, often leaving a thin and faint line.
 The benefits with improvement in breast size, shape and position are usually worth the trade for the scar on the lower portion of the breast.

 Can breasts be lifted and augmented in size?